onewindspirit/dsi-study-work/README.md

    - **Computing importance of each feature:**
      - Build the model using all features
      - Measure the OOB accuracy for each tree
-     - Shuffle the values of one feature for all observations in the OOB data set and repeate the prediction
+     - Shuffle the values of one feature for all observations in the OOB data set and repeat the prediction
      - Compute the impact to accuracy and average across all trees.
-     - If shuffling a feature results an a large decrease in accuracy, it was an import feature.
+     - If shuffling a feature results in a large decrease in accuracy, it was an important feature.
    - Values are shuffled (rather than picking random values) to ensure that all values within the range are used
    - Model does not need to be rebuilt or retrained (**PRO**)
    - It might not work well with categorical features (**CON**)
 - **Partial Dependence**: Provides more detailed information but can be much harder to interpret
    - Works on almost any model type
-   - Instead of deleting a feature, or neutralizing a feature (by shuffling its values), we conser all possible values of a feature for all observations.
+   - Instead of deleting a feature, or neutralizing a feature (by shuffling its values), we consider all possible values of a feature for all observations.
    - **Method**:
-     1. Build, train a score a model with the orignal data.
+     1. Build, train and score a model with the original data.
      2. For each feature, replace all observations' value with the lowest value of that feature.
      3. Measure accuracy.
      4. Replace all values for all observations with second-lowest value of that feature